Several parts of Valley shut down after mysterious incidents of fire crop up

 These incidents come in the wake of normalcy being restored to a large extent in many parts of the Valley.
 For the past one week, life was normal in Srinagar and shops were opened for longer hours.

-Public transport had also started to ply normally.
+Public transport had also started to play normally.

-The police suspect that there is a deliberate ploy to instil fear in the minds of residents.
+The police suspect that there is a deliberate ploy to instill fear in the minds of residents.
 These incidents could be related to that, a police officer informed OneIndia.

-Meanwhile the police have arrested one Asif Ahmad Bhat, from Tral.
+Meanwhile, the police have arrested one Asif Ahmad Bhat, from Tral.
 He is accused of issuing statements threatening the residents.
 He is linked to the Hizbul Mujahideen the police also said.
 He was also involved in arson and had damaged a chemist shop in Tral, the police also said.